Methodology

 The Green Economy Tracker is - and will continue to be - a collaborative endeavour.
 The Green Economy Coalition secretariat would like to thank all our members and partners for their contributions and support.

-Special thanks are owed to our partners eco-union (particularly Kristian Petrick, Jeremie Fosse, Eloïse Morales and Salvador Klarwein) and ECODES (particularly Charles Castro and Aranzazu Romero) for their vital assistance in developing the tracker methodology, data gathering, consultation and policy assessment.
-Rosy Cousins is owed special thanks for her unparalleled efforts gathering data on COVID-19 responses, and collating date for updating of the platform.
-We thank the development team at Applied Works for their excellent work designing and building the final web tool, and David Norman for his work in shaping the initial tracker concept.
+Special thanks are owed to our partners eco-union (particularly Francesc Cots, Daniel Lozano, Natalia Cabezas, Gerard Codina, Kristian Petrick, Jeremie Fosse, Eloïse Morales and Salvador Klarwein) and ECODES (particularly Charles Castro and Aranzazu Romero) for their vital assistance in developing the tracker methodology, data gathering, consultation and policy assessment.
+Rosy Cousins is owed special thanks for her unparalleled efforts gathering data on COVID-19 responses, and collating date for ongoing updating of the platform; as is Nora Nisi (IIED) for support with the 2025 data revisions and ongoing development.
+We thank the development team at Applied Works (especially Richard Males) for their excellent work designing, building and working with us to evolve the web tool - and David Norman for his work in shaping the initial tracker concept.

 We owe enormous thanks to Feisal Rahman, Wame Hambira, Cadu Young, William Scott, Zhanfeng Dong, Andres Calvo, Wojtek Kalinowski, Rita Pandey, Yu-Leng Khor, Jeamme Chia, Ganzorig Gonchigsumlaa, Mohamed Ftouhi, Abdelali Dakkina, Maria Elena Gutierrez, Mafalda Sousa, Francisco Ferreira, Henri Mathieu Lo, Elhadji Mamadou Fall Tall, Georgina Ryan, Keron Niles, Ronald Kaggwa, Tazneed Alam, Victor Anderson, Misgana Elias Kallore, Jan-Erik Thie, Giulia Melina, Abiodun Aderibigbe, Semsa Alic, Bengisu Özenç, Anna Malos, Simon Graham, Rupert Posner, Sasoshi Kojima, Takashi Otsuka, Erin Kawazu, Sarwat Chowdhury, Suh-Yong Chung, Guntur Sutiyono, Petra Christi and Ed Barbier for assisting us in data gathering and refining the national policy assessments.
 All errors and omissions remain our own.